Milagro Advisory Group decides not to settle for anything less than Zoho CRM.

 - INDUSTRY Business Management/ Executive Office

-The Milagro Advisory Group, LLC is a business management advisory group that aids companies—of all sizes, all market segments, and at all levels of development—grow and manage their respective businesses.
-Mark Stacey is the CEO of the Milagro Advisory Group.
-He is also the co-founder of Alcance Media, a five-year-old advertising network for the Spanish marketplace.
+he Milagro Advisory Group is a business management consulting group that aids companies of any size or market segment, and at all levels of development grow and manage their respective businesses.
+Mark Stacey is the CEO of the Milagro Advisory Group, and co-founder of Alcance Media, a five-year-old advertising network for the Spanish marketplace.

 Stacey has a long history of using contact management and CRM applications.
 Back in 1989, he computerized his Rolodex with a DOS-based version of ACT.
 Immediately, his business experienced rapid growth.
 He quickly became a convert to the importance of CRM systems.
 While Stacey stayed with ACT for many years, he still faced a major challenge keeping up with the program’s evolution.
 Each version required new installations and proper training in order to take advantage of the upgrades.
 He was getting frustrated, yet he still upgraded.
 Until hearing a Zoho recommendation, Stacey wasn’t looking at any other CRM possibilities.
 He was just trying to get ACT to work with Microsoft's Business Contact Manager.
 While Zoho CRM had all the functionality they needed, the fact that it operated in the cloud was its major selling point, said Stacey.
 He also liked the friendly interface which made it a lot easier to train his staff.
 Stacey admits that he isn't technically proficient, but says Zoho CRM is the easiest program he’s ever used.

 It didn't take long to jump on board with Zoho at Alcance and Milagro.
 After just a few weeks of importing, configuring, and training, his staff were all in the field utilizing Zoho CRM.
 Stacey uses Zoho CRM to manage sales teams, databases, and people in business development and operations.